neoforged/Documentation/docs/resources/server/enchantments.md

 - `effects`: The effects this enchantment provides as a map of Enchantment Effect Components.

 ## Enchantment Effect Components
-Enchantment Effect Components are specially-registered [Data Components] that determine what an enchantment does.
+Enchantment Effect Components are specially-registered [Data Components] that determine how an enchantment functions.
 Enchantment Effect Component Types must be [registered] to `BuiltInRegistries.ENCHANTMENT_EFFECT_COMPONENT_TYPE`, but are otherwise identical to other Data Components.
 For example, one could register an Enchantment Effect Component that can store an `ExampleEffectData` object as follows:

 ```java
 // In some registration class